resonatehq-examples/example-website-summarization-agent-py/README.md

 **Running the application:**

-When running this application locally, you will use 4 separate terminals, each representing its own process, representing a distributed application separated by a network.
+When running this application locally, you will use 4 separate terminals, each running its own process in a distributed application connected over a network.

 Run a local Resonate Server: